Deputy Vice-Chancellor (Research, Enterprise and International)

 Deborah's major research area has been corneal physiology.
 Her work has been instrumental in developing an understanding of the physiology of the human cornea and the effects of contact lens wear and refractive surgery on corneal function characteristics and the development of alternative forms of vision correction.
 She has published over 100 refereed articles and several book chapters, and is co-inventor on two patents.

-Contact the Deputy Vice-Chancellor (Research and Innovation)
+Contact the Deputy Vice-Chancellor and Vice-President (Research, Enterprise and International)

 Phone: +61 2 9678 7418